-- Natural person: name and ID number of the supplier;
+- · Natural person: name and ID number of the supplier;

 - Legal person: name and ID number of the natural person representing the supplier and any legal registration number;

 - · Address of the supplier;

-- Date of the transaction;
+- · Date of the transaction;

 - · Description of the goods;

 - · Quantity or volume of goods;

 - · Consideration for the supply;

-- · Proof and date of payment.
+- · Proof and date of payment;

+- Declaration by the supplier that it is not a taxable supply.

-A notional input tax that may be claimed by a vendor acquiring fixed property, from a non-vendor, is deferred to the extent of actual payment made by the vendor, and the transfer of that fixed property is effected by registration in a deeds registry.
+The notional input tax that may be claimed by a vendor acquiring fixed property, from a non-vendor, is deferred to the extent of actual payment made by the vendor, and the transfer of that fixed property is affected by registration in a deeds registry.